Legal Billing Software: The 18 Best Options in 2025

 Rocket Matter was the first fully cloud-based legal practice management platform, launched in 2008.

-The platform offers tiered options, and all levels include
+This platform offers tiered options, and all levels include

 • invoicing